GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 ---

-Despite that there are gigabytes of writings on this topic, ranging from the recipes of managing a bunch of markdown files on GitHub to the manuals for setting up a local MediaWiki server, I will describe the solution that works for me.
+Despite that there are gigabytes of writings on this topic, ranging from the recipes for managing a bunch of markdown files on GitHub to the manuals for setting up a local MediaWiki server, I will describe the solution that works for me.